rsamdio/rsamdioNavigate/_posts/2024-08-08-club-data-drr-access.md

 description: An immersive demo for the District Rotaract Representatives on how to access & download the data of the Clubs in the District.
 ---
+The District Rotaract Representatives are provided with the access to the